zincbase/zincdb/docs/API Reference.md

 **Notes**

-* When `pullRemoteChanges` is executing in continuous mode, the only way to abort the operation is to close the database connection by calling `close()`.
+* When `pullRemoteChanges` is executing in continuous mode, the only way to abort the operation is to close the database connection by calling `db.close()`.
 * If an update entry containing an invalid node path is received from the server, it will be ignored and a warning message would be logged to the error console.

 ## `pushLocalChanges`